KHanghoj/popgenteach/exercise1.md

 This way we reduce the mechanisms (e.g. selection, mutation, migration) that can impact allele frequency changes to genetic drift, and how the latter behaves with different population sizes.

 ## Objective ##
-The objective of this exercise is to familiarize yourself with genetic drift, and explore the effect of populations size on genetic drift.
+The objective of this exercise is to familiarize yourself with genetic drift, and explore the effect of population size changes on genetic drift.

 ## Questions ##
 When these starting parameters are all set, answer the following questions.